EverQuest II: East Asian version

-EverQuest II: East uses settings very similar to those from the original version, Gamania and SOE added some entities and quests only for Eastern Version, unlike Sony's server.
-In EverQuest II: East, players can name their character in their local language.
+EverQuest II: East used settings similar to those from the original version.
+Gamania and SOE added some entities and quests only for the Eastern Version, unlike SOE's servers.
+In EverQuest II: East, players could name their character in their local language.
 In EverQuest II: East, most dialogue continued to use English, except the novice tutorial.
 Gamania localized the novice tutorials as a special feature of EverQuest II: East.

 Because of the bad reputation of localization, EverQuest II: East failed in Asia.
 Gamania declared its termination on March 29, 2006.
-See The business status of Original.
 All Chinese accounts were transferred to the Mistmoore server, all Taiwanese accounts to the Najena server and all Korean accounts to Unrest.